aaronhuggins/node-x12/README.md

 Such issues should be resolved between a user of this library and the implementer of ASC X12 documents they are working with.

 ## Documentation
-Additional documentation can be found in the wiki.
-Currently, it is out-of-date.
-Future documentation is slated to be self-hosted within the repository, and generated from JSDoc.
-Please keep an eye out for a documentation over-haul in the near future.
+Additional documentation can be found [self-hosted](/docs) within the repository.

 ## Usage
 ```js